kadirilkimen/Quick-Change-Tool-Adapter/e-adapter/README.md

-# Tool Adapter with interface
+# Tool Adapter with an electronic interface

 Tool change is easy with the basic tool adapter.
 However, if your tool needs cable, you need to mount the cable with the tool.